Superradiance and Subradiance in Dense Atomic Gases: An Integrated Method: Example: Homogeneous Gas of Two-Level Atoms

 \subsection{Subradiance}

-As can be seen qualitatively in the time evolution of the decay [e.g. \fig{fig:2}(a)], the dynamics of the system turns very slow once the quick superradiant flash disappears.
+As can be seen qualitatively in the time evolution of the decay (e.g. \fig{fig:4}), the dynamics of the system turns very slow once the quick superradiant outburst disappears.
 As we explain in this section, this phenomenon can be interpreted as a subradiant behavior.
 First, however, it is important to note that subradiance in fact emerges naturally in such a superradiant system.
-In Appendix ~\ref{App:subradiant_states}, we demonstrate that the full Hilbert space consists of both the symmetric manifold and non-symmetric manifolds.
-Each manifold ladder decays and ends up in the ground state of the corresponding manifold, where the excitation ``waits'' for dipole-dipole interactions to take the system into the symmetric manifold such that the decay process can continue.
-In this subsection, we quantitatively investigate the subradiant phase of the homogeneous-gas model.
+In Appendix~\ref{App:subradiant_states}, we demonstrate the transition from superradiant phase to subradiant phase in a generic multi-particle system, using the full Hilbert space consisting of both the symmetric manifold and non-symmetric manifolds.
+In this subsection, we quantitatively investigate the subradiant phase of the homogeneous gas model.
 For that, we introduce the quantity $\xi\equiv -\dot{a}/a$, which represents {\it the number of emitted photons per excited atom per unit time}.
 For a constant $\xi (t)=\g_0$, the dynamic of the system reduces to an exponential decay $a=a_0\, \rm{exp}(-\g_0 t)$, where $\g_0$ is the inverse of the atomic lifetime $\tau_0$.
-A monotonically increasing (decreasing) $\xi(t)$ indicates a decay that is asymptotically faster (slower) than an exponential decay, a situation that can occur in the transition between exponential decays with different instantaneous decay rates.
+A monotonically increasing (decreasing) $\xi(t)$ indicates a decay that is asymptotically faster (slower) than an exponential decay, which can occur in the transition between exponential decays with different instantaneous decay rates.
 To see this, we expand $\xi(t)$ to the first order around $t$, i.e. $\xi(t)=\xi_0 + \xi_1 t$, and integrate to obtain